luciamariaalvarezcrespo/GalMisoCorpus2023/CONTRIBUTING.md

     - Clone the project repository to your local machine.
     - Install the necessary software and dependencies described in the ```requirements.txt```.

 2. Choose an IDE (Integrated Development Environment) that you're comfortable with.
-Some popular options include:
-    - Visual Studio Code
+The one I'm currrently using is Visual Studio Code.
-    - IntelliJ IDEA
-    - Eclipse

 3. Familiarize yourself with the project structure and codebase:
     - Read the project documentation, including the README file and any relevant wiki pages.